kakilian/red-nose-rebels/README.md

 ### Purpose

 *Red-Nose Rebels* is a festive, browser-based board game designed to provide an engaging and accessible gaming experience inspired by traditional dice-based race games.
 The project combines playful storytelling with interactive gameplay, focusing on usability, visual appeal, and responsiveness across devices.
-It also serves as a technical demonstration of my front-end development skills within a creative, seasonal context.
+It also serves as a technical demonstration of our front-end development skills within a creative, seasonal context.

 ### Primary Goals